LiukangWu/CytoCommunity-plus/README.md

 #### Preparing the virtual environment

-1. Create a new conda environment using the environment_linux.yml file and activate it:
+1. Create a new conda environment using the environment_linux_cpu.yml file (CPU version) and activate it:

     ```bash
     conda env create -f environment_linux_cpu.yml
-    conda activate CytoCommunity
+    conda activate CytoCommunity_cpu
     ```

-    Or create a new conda environment using the environment_linux_gpu.yml file with the following commands:
+    Or create a new conda environment using the environment_linux_gpu.yml file (GPU version) and activate it:

     ```bash
     conda env create -f environment_linux_gpu.yml
+    conda activate CytoCommunity_gpu
     ```